Anniston and Birmingham bus attacks: Violence in Anniston

 The bus reached the Trailways station in Anniston about one hour after the Greyhound bus had arrived in the city.
 While the bus driver, John Olan Patterson, spoke to some police officers, the Riders nervously bought some sandwiches from the whites-only lunch counter.
 They were served, although the other whites in the waiting room averted their eyes.

 When they got back on the bus, the Riders were bluntly informed by Patterson that a mob had just set a desegregated bus on fire and that they would all have to segregate to avoid the same fate.
 As Patterson spoke, he was flanked by the covert Klansmen and a number of others who had joined them in Anniston.
 After a brief silence, one of the Riders stated that they had a right to sit wherever they wished.
 This prompted the Klansmen to start physically beating Harris and Person, the two black men in the front of the bus.
 When the Klansmen did not stop, Peck and Walter Bergman objected.
 This caused the Klansmen to turn on them instead, and they were both beaten unconscious.
 One of the cooler-headed Klansmen had to restrain the others from beating Bergman to death.

 The Klansmen dragged the half-conscious Riders to the back of the bus, after which they took their own seats at the front.
 One of the regular passengers, a black woman, begged the Klansmen to let her off, but they refused and called her racial slurs.
 The bus was then surveyed by Patterson and a police officer, who both appeared satisfied with the situation.
 The police officer made it clear that he was on the Klan's side, stating "I ain't seen a thing".

 Anniston to Birmingham

 On the bus

 Directed by the police officer, Patterson drove the bus out from the Trailways terminal.
 He started taking a detour through back roads when it became clear that a mob had assembled on the main highway.
-The Klansmen onboard the bus did not object to this, puzzling the somewhat relieved Freedom Riders.
+The Klansmen on board the bus did not object to this, puzzling the somewhat relieved Freedom Riders.
 They were not aware that they were being saved for another mob which would be awaiting them in Birmingham.

 During the two-hour journey to Birmingham, the Klansmen heckled the Riders, brandishing weapons and implying an ill fate awaited them in Birmingham.
 One of them took Booker's latest copy of Jet, featuring an article on CORE and the Freedom Rides.
 Reading it infuriated the Klansmen further.